International Teaching Assistant Program

 What is the International Teaching Assistant Program?

-The International Teaching Assistant Program (ITAP) works with international teaching assistants (ITAs) to meet required levels of oral English proficiency for teaching assignments.
-The program helps ensure ITAs have a successful teaching experience.
-It includes language assessments, the ALS 5780 course, and the ITAP Summer Program.
+The International Teaching Assistant Program (ITAP) is a professional development program offering support to international teaching assistants to meet required levels of oral English proficiency for teaching assignments.
+The program helps ensure ITAs have a successful teaching experience and includes language assessments, the ALS 5780 course, and the ITAP Summer Program.

 Who can Participate?

 All first-time teaching assistants from a country where English is not the first language are required to participate in a 30-minute ITA language assessment.
 However, if an ITA has a TOEFL iBT speaking score of 28 or higher or an IELTS speaking score of 8.5 or higher, she or he is not required to take the ILA.

 When is ITAP Programming?